pushkarlaulkar/Whisper-K8s-on-EKS/README.md

 **ArgoCD** installation
 To install this app using ArgoCD, perform below steps
   1. Create a namespace. ` kubectl create ns argocd `.
-  2. Apply ArgoCD manifest file ` - [ ] kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml `
+  2. Apply ArgoCD manifest file ` kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml `
   3. Create a certificate for the preferred ArgoCD domain name and put the arn of the certificate in ` argocd-ingress.yml ` & run ` kubectl -n argocd apply -f argocd-ingress.yml `.
   4. Run ` kubectl -n argocd get ingress ` to retrieve the ALB DNS.
 Point the domain name in Route 53 to the ALB as an A (alias) record.
   5. Access ArgoCD using ` https://argocd_domain_name `.
+  6. To get the initial admin user password run the command ` kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode `.